 America’s economy roared.
 The white middle class thrived.

 The “land of the free, and the home of the brave,” or so the narrative went.

 But the decade turned with a young, charismatic President taking office.
 Images of Camelot, a staple of the mass media at the time, masked cultural tensions that ripped the seams that, sown together, made the American Dream.

 An American Dream With Missing Parts

 Was it a long-simmering cultural pot that boiled over or a perfect storm of forces colliding at once?
 Whatever the cause, the 1960s crashed onto the world stage.
 Fifty years later, the drama’s unfinished.

 Anyone dismayed at the state of things in the United States today needs to step back long enough to take an objective look — if stepping back is still even possible.

-Even where it wasn’t written into law, segregation was respected in traditions.
+Even where it wasn’t the law, segregation prevailed in the South.
+Confederate flags waved free.